polterguy/polterguy.github.io/tutorials/send-email/index.md

          content:x:@.arguments/*/body
 ```

-**Notice** - This time we are using an _"async"_ slot.
-This is
-because our invocation to smtp.send starts with **[wait.]**.
-This implies that as Magic is waiting for data to be returned
-from the socket connection it is using to actually transmit
-the email to your SMTP server, the web server thread will be
-released back to the operating system.
-This results
-in 100x better scaling of your web app, since no thread is
-blocked as Magic is waiting for IO to finish.
-You should use
-async slots if you can.
-These always starts out with _"wait."_.

-We are also using the email validator above.
+Above we are using the email validator.
 This validator will throw an exception
 unless the expression it's pointing to, is a valid email
 address.
 After you have saved your file, go to your _"Endpoints"_,
 and find your send-email endpoint, and fill it out as follows.